 Member Data & Confidentiality

 We are committed to protecting our members' privacy.
-We will only use the information you give us, or we collect about you lawfully in accordance with the Data Protection Act 1998.
+We will only use the information you give us, or we collect about you lawfully in accordance with the Data Protection Act 1998 and the General Data Protection Regulation (EU) 2016/679.

 We collect information about you for two reasons.
 Firstly - to process your application, and secondly to provide you with the best possible service.
 We will never collect information about you without your explicit consent.

-We may contact you occasionally about other products and services which may be of interest to you, unless you ask us not to.
+With your permission, we may contact you occasionally about other products and services which may be of interest to you.
 We will not give your personal details to any unauthorised third parties.
-If you would rather not receive marketing emails in the future, please contact us.
+If you would rather not receive marketing emails in the future, feel free to contact us.

 If you find any inaccuracies in the data we hold about you, we will delete or correct the error promptly.